Coronavirus: Support for Brisbane businesses

-Council will waive all charges, rents, levies and permit fees for all businesses and Council lessees until 31 December 2020 as they face economic hardship caused by coronavirus.
+Council will waive a range of charges, rents and permit fees for all businesses and Council Lessees until 31 December 2020 as they face economic hardship caused by coronavirus.

 Businesses that have paid these fees since 1 March will receive a refund.

-The business relief package will waive fees and charges for:
+The business relief package will waive a range of fees and charges for:

 - Footpath dining